 It’s becoming increasingly more real that I can build whatever life I want for myself, even if it takes a few years.
 Especially if I view my life in its completion, as the whole of my life, starting from the end, it’s easier to recognize that I have time and I have resources.
 So long as I can identity what I need to do, it may take a few tries and a lot of time, but it’s all possible.
 There is a place for me.

 When I came back from traveling in April, I gave myself until July to become fluent in French.
 A friend of mine reminded me I have been trying to learn French for years, and this time needed to be different to have a different result.
 Since that chat in early April, I’ve been trying to focus on as few things as possible as to give myself a fair chance at accomplishing my goals.
 It’s been one month and I’m much more comfortable conversing in French than I use to be.
 Becoming fluent in a month is a stretch, but it’s still amazing to see an end and a fulfillment to something I didn’t think would happen so soon.

-Similarly, as I’m allowing myself to invest into dance, seeing my technique improving and my body changing, it’s becoming increasingly more and more real that my ideals could become reality, though there’s still a huge distance that I need to travel.
+Similarly, as I’m allowing myself to invest in dance, seeing my technique improve and my body change it’s becoming increasingly more and more real that my ideals could become reality, though there’s still a huge distance that I need to travel.